2021 Temple Owls football team

 The 2021 Temple Owls football team represented Temple University during the 2021 NCAA Division I FBS football season.
 The Owls were led by third-year head coach Rod Carey and played their home games at Lincoln Financial Field, competing as a member of the American Athletic Conference (AAC).

-Previous season

-The Owls finished the 2020 season 1–6, 1–6 in AAC play to finish in tenth place in the conference.

 Preseason

 American Athletic Conference preseason media poll

 The American Athletic Conference preseason media poll was released at the virtual media day held August 4, 2021.
 Cincinnati, who finished the 2020 season ranked No. 8 nationally, was tabbed as the preseason favorite in the 2021 preseason media poll.